jihunni/HPC-GIST-Summer2021/assignments/week2_hw1.md

 Q3.
 Change the “reduction” clause to use the "atomic" directive.
 Then, test it with P=1, 2, 4, 6, 8.
 Report the results as previously.
 Provide your comments on why atomic is a bad idea for this case.

 Q4.
 Make a speed-up plot (using R or MATLAB) to represent three cases: ideal, using reduction, and using atomic cases.
 Please use R or MATLAB to make a plot.

+### Submit
+- Submit a zip file including source codes and document (PDF) by email to taehyuk.ahn@gist.ac.kr
+- Filename should be "HPC_week2_hw1_YourLastname_YourFirstName.gz"
+- Email title should be "HPC week2 hw1 submission"